LeanKit-Labs/seriate/README.md

 If you need to bulk load a table, you can do that with the `bulkLoadTable` option.
 Just specify the `name` of the table to load, definitions of `columns` keyed by name, and an array of `rows` as shown above.
 Each column must have a `type` and may optionally have a `nullable` boolean, which must match the nullability of the corresponding database column.
 If you omit `nullable` for a column, it is assumed to be `true`.
 If the table does not exist, it will be created.
 If you need to bulk load a temporary table, just specify a name with a `#` at the beginning of its name.
 In this case you must use a transaction context instead of a plain context.
 The temporary table will automatically be dropped at the end of the transaction.
 The result for a `bulkLoadTable` step is the number of rows inserted.

+When bulk loading a temporary table, by default seriate will assume it should be a new table, and it will first drop any temporary table found with that name.
+If you want to override this behavior and add rows to an existing temporary table, just add a `useExisting` of `true` to your `bulkLoadTable` object.

 The `end` method of a `SqlContext` instance takes a callback which receives a `sets` argument.
 The `sets` argument contains the dataset(s) from each step (using the step `alias` as the property name).
 The `error` method allows you to pass a callback that will receive an error notfication if anything fails.
 Note that calling `end` or `error` is what *starts* the unit of work handled by the context.

 #### Specifying a step using a callback that takes an `execute` continuation